Human body: Gallbladder

 The gallbladder is a hollow pear-shaped organ located posterior to the inferior middle part of the right lobe of the liver.
 It is variable in shape and size.
 It stores bile before it is released into the small intestine via the common bile duct to help with digestion of fats.
 It receives bile from the liver via the cystic duct, which connects to the common hepatic duct to form the common bile duct.

 The gallbladder gets its blood supply from the cystic artery, which in most people, emerges from the right hepatic artery.

-Gallstones is a common disease in which one or more stones form in the gallbladder or biliary tract.
+Gallstone is a common disease in which one or more stones form in the gallbladder or biliary tract.
 Most people are asymptomatic but if a stone blocks the biliary tract, it causes a gallbladder attack; symptoms may include sudden pain in the upper right abdomen or center of the abdomen.
 Nausea and vomiting may also occur.
 Typical treatment is removal of the gallbladder through a procedure called a cholecystectomy.
 Having gallstones is a risk factor for gallbladder cancer, which, although quite uncommon, is rapidly fatal if not diagnosed early.